tedxgecrit/tedxgecrit23/README.md

 The website is built using the following technologies:

-- Next.js: A popular React framework for building fast and dynamic web applications.
+- `Next.js` : A popular React framework for building fast and dynamic web applications.
-- Tailwind CSS: A utility-first CSS framework for designing responsive and modern user interfaces.
+- `Tailwind CSS` : A utility-first CSS framework for designing responsive and modern user interfaces.
-- EmailJS: A service that enables seamless integration of email functionality into Contact section of our page.
+- `EmailJS` : A service that enables seamless integration of email functionality into Contact section of our page.
-- Vercel: A cloud platform for hosting and deploying web applications.
+- `Vercel` : A cloud platform for hosting and deploying web applications.

 <br/>